Top Financial Advisor Firms

 5. CAPTRUST

-CAPTRUST clients pay a quarterly fee based on the total value of their investment account; fees are negotiated between the client and the advisor.
-A minimum advisory fee may be charged.
+The firm charges clients a quarterly fee based on the total value of their investment account, and fees are negotiated between the client and the advisor.
+A minimum advisory fee may apply.

 6. Mercer Global Advisors, Inc.

-Mercer Global Advisors, with headquarters in Denver, has over 90 offices around the US.
-Mercer provides financial services that include financial planning, investment management, estate planning, tax planning, and corporate trustee services.
+Mercer Global Advisors, headquartered in Denver, operates over 90 offices across the U.S. The firm offers a wide range of financial services, including financial planning, investment management, estate planning, tax planning, and corporate trustee services.

-A Mercer advisor can manage every aspect of your financial life, so you can focus on living your life and growing your wealth.
-Your advisor works to understand your needs and goals, develop investment and tax strategies to customize a financial plan, and provide ongoing monitoring.
+A Mercer advisor manages every aspect of your financial life, allowing you to focus on living and growing your wealth.
+The advisor works to understand your needs and goals, develops investment and tax strategies, and customizes a financial plan that provides ongoing monitoring.

-As a Mercer client, you are charged a monthly fixed fee based on the value of the investments in your account, ranging from 0.4% to 1.4%, including cash balances.
-For investment management services, there is a minimum annual management fee of $2,400 or up to 2% of AUM, whichever is less; a minimum fee of $6,000 for family office services; and a minimum fee of $75,000 for ultra-high net worth clients.
-The minimum fee is $800 for investment management services that do not include financial planning.
+As a Mercer client, you are charged a monthly fixed fee based on the value of the investments in your account, typically ranging from 0.4% to 1.4%, including cash balances.
+For investment management services, there is a minimum annual management fee of $2,400, or up to 2% of AUM, whichever is less.
+Family office services have a minimum fee of $6,000, and ultra-high-net-worth clients have a minimum fee of $75,000.
+The minimum fee for investment management services that do not include financial planning is $800.

-At Mercer, advisors are paid a fixed salary plus bonuses and commissions.
+Mercer advisors are compensated with a fixed salary, bonuses, and commissions.

-Mercer’s Ascend Group offers wealth management services that encompass investments, tax strategy, intergenerational wealth, access to private banking, asset protection insurance, and trust management.
+Mercer’s Ascend Group offers wealth management services that include investments, tax strategies, intergenerational wealth management, access to private banking, asset protection insurance, and trust management.

-Investment strategies at Mercer Global Advisors include strategically weighted investments, broad asset class muti-factor diversification, attention to cost, and ongoing portfolio rebalancing to maintain the client’s risk and return profile.
+Investment strategies at Mercer Global Advisors focus on strategically weighted investments, broad asset class multi-factor diversification, cost management, and ongoing portfolio rebalancing to maintain the client’s risk and return profile.

 7. Madison Investment Advisors, LLC

-Madison Investment’s four investment management teams (Multi-Asset Solutions, US Equity, Fixed Income, and Institutional Equity) offer over 25 investment strategies for individuals and institutions.
-These strategies are active when markets rise and protect assets when markets fall.
+Madison’s four investment management teams (Multi-Asset Solutions, U.S. Equity, Fixed Income, and Institutional Equity) offer over 25 investment strategies for individuals and institutions.
+These strategies are actively managed when markets rise and protect assets when markets fall.

 Madison provides investment advice to individuals, pension and profit-sharing trusts, insurance companies, foundations, charitable organizations, and mutual funds.
-The typical minimum account size for an individual is $1 million, with $5 million for institutions.
+The typical minimum account size for individual clients is $1 million, with $5 million for institutional clients.

-For managed accounts, fees range from 0.4% to 0.8% annually with balances ranging from $5 million to $15 million.
+For managed accounts, fees typically range from 0.4% to 0.8% annually, with balances ranging from $5 million to $15 million.

-Madison’s asset allocation recommendations are based on its proprietary models.
-Each of its three types of strategies (Madison Mosaic, Madison Mosaic ETF, and Madison Mosaic Tax-Sensitive) generates a different portfolio composition.
+Madison’s asset allocation recommendations are based on its proprietary models, offering different portfolio compositions through its three strategies: Madison Mosaic, Madison Mosaic ETF, and Madison Mosaic Tax-Sensitive.

 8. Summit Rock Advisors, LP

-Summit Rock Advisors is located in New York City and is registered with the SEC as a large advisory firm with at least $100 million in assets under management.
-It has 75 employees, approximately 35 of whom are investment advisors.
+Summit Rock Advisors is based in New York City and is registered with the SEC as a large advisory firm managing at least $100 million in assets.
+The firm employs 75 people, with 35 investment advisors.

-Summit Rock’s clients are predominantly high-net-worth individuals who typically have a net worth of at least $100 million; other clients are pooled investment vehicles and charitable organizations.
+Summit Rock’s clients are primarily high-net-worth individuals with a typical net worth of at least $100 million, as well as pooled investment vehicles and charitable organizations.
 The firm manages about 140 discretionary accounts for individuals and businesses.

-Summit Rock is owner-operated; its interests are aligned with those of its clients, believing that alignment of interests is an important driver of investment outcomes.
-The firm’s employees are incentivized with discretionary bonuses aligned with market best practices.
-Senior employees receive compensation invested in the company’s private SRA portfolios, which means further alignment with the success of client investment plans.
+Summit Rock is owner-operated, ensuring that its interests are aligned with those of its clients.
+The firm believes that this alignment of interests drives better investment outcomes.
+Summit Rock’s employees are incentivized with discretionary bonuses, and senior employees receive compensation tied to the success of client investment plans through the company’s private SRA portfolios.

-Clients pay an advisory fee based on the value of their assets under management (typically 0.50%), a management fee for SRA portfolios, and performance fees that are assessed at 15% of the excess performance above the SRA benchmark.
-Other fees may be paid for third-party services.
+Clients pay an advisory fee based on the value of their assets under management (typically 0.50%), plus a management fee for SRA portfolios.
+The firm also charges performance fees at 15% of excess performance above the SRA benchmark.
+Additional fees may be paid for third-party services.

 9. Buckingham Strategic Wealth, LLC

-Buckingham Strategic Wealth was founded in 1994 and has its headquarters in St. Louis.
-The firm has 47 other locations in the US.
-In 2022, Buckingham was named one of the country’s leading fiduciaries on the Forbes Top RIA Firms list.
-It has more than 10,000 clients in all 50 states, managing $20 billion in assets.
+Founded in 1994 and headquartered in St. Louis, Buckingham Strategic Wealth operates 47 locations across the U.S. In 2022, the firm was recognized as one of the country’s leading fiduciaries on the Forbes Top RIA Firms list.
+With more than 10,000 clients across all 50 states, Buckingham manages $20 billion in assets.

-Buckingham Strategic Wealth offers a variety of financial services, including net worth development, retirement planning, investment planning, business owner planning, education planning, charitable giving, and tax planning.
+Buckingham offers a range of financial services, including net worth development, retirement planning, investment planning, business owner planning, education planning, charitable giving, and tax planning.

-The company has specialty areas that include faith-based wealth management, planning through divorce, and LGBTQ financial planning.
-Its trademarked financial planning process, DBP, presents a Design-Build-Protect life map for financial success.
+Specialty areas include faith-based wealth management, planning through divorce, and LGBTQ financial planning.
+The firm utilizes its proprietary DBP (Design-Build-Protect) process for financial success, providing clients with a comprehensive life map for their finances.

-By taking into account the client’s risk tolerance, Buckingham creates a portfolio of passively managed and/or evidence-based mutual funds, in addition to individual fixed-income securities and closed-end funds, where appropriate.
-A model portfolio is used if it matches the client’s investment policy.
+Buckingham develops portfolios based on the client’s risk tolerance, utilizing a mix of passively managed or evidence-based mutual funds, individual fixed-income securities, and closed-end funds, depending on the client’s investment policy.

 10. Moneta Group Investment Advisors, LLC

-In addition to its headquarters in St. Louis, Moneta has offices in Denver, Kansas City, Chicago, and Boston.
-The firm is owned by its 37 equity partners, operates 22 teams of advisors under a fee-only model, and manages over $20 billion in assets.
+Moneta, based in St. Louis, has additional offices in Denver, Kansas City, Chicago, and Boston.
+Founded in 1869, the firm is employee-owned, with 37 equity partners.
+Moneta manages over $20 billion in assets and operates 22 teams of advisors under a fee-only model.

-Moneta’s clients fall into two categories: institutional clients and family CFO/family office clients.
-The family CFO clients are high-net-worth individuals, families, trusts, and estates.
-The institutional clients are 401(k) and other pension plans and profit-sharing plans, foundations, endowments, and other charitable organizations.
+Moneta’s clients include high-net-worth individuals, families, and institutional clients, such as 401(k) and other pension plans, foundations, and charitable organizations.

-Moneta’s investment allocations are based on the client’s risk tolerance and performance expectations, the economy, and income tax law.
-These factors are applied to different asset classes such as fixed income, equities, and alternatives.
+Moneta’s investment strategy takes into account the client’s risk tolerance, performance expectations, and economic factors, applying them to different asset classes like fixed income, equities, and alternatives.

 11. Fort Washington Investment Advisors, Inc.

-Fort Washington is the primary investment arm of Western and Southern Investment holdings.
-Western and Southern has seven life insurance subsidiaries.
+Fort Washington is the primary investment arm of Western & Southern Investment Holdings, which also includes seven life insurance subsidiaries.

-Fort Washington’s clientele includes individuals and families, institutions and consultants, endowments, foundations, and insurance companies, including those of the parent firm.
+Fort Washington serves a wide range of clients, including individuals and families, institutions, consultants, endowments, foundations, and insurance companies, including those within the parent firm.

 12. Beacon Pointe Advisors, LLC

-Founded in 2002, Beacon Pointe Advisors is the largest female-led RIA in the US.
-The firm is headquartered in Newport Beach, CA, with over 40 offices and 350 professional staff across the country and $25+ billion assets under advisement.
+Beacon Pointe Advisors, founded in 2002, is the largest female-led RIA in the U.S. The firm’s headquarters are located in Newport Beach, CA, with over 40 offices and 350 professional staff across the country, managing $25+ billion in assets under advisement.

-Beacon Pointe provides financial advisory services to individuals, businesses, trusts, estates, charitable organizations, pension and profit-sharing plans, governments, and private funds.
-Alternative investments play an integral role in Beacon portfolios.
+Beacon Pointe offers financial advisory services to a variety of clients, including individuals, businesses, trusts, estates, charitable organizations, pension plans, governments, and private funds.
+Alternative investments play an integral role in the firm’s portfolios.

-Through its Managed Account Program (MAP), Beacon recommends third-party investment managers to manage client assets.
-Managers are selected by the Beacon Pointe Investment Committee.
-The managers are reviewed on an ongoing basis.
-The client’s assets may be allocated to mutual funds, ETFs, REITs, or private funds.
-The minimum account size for MAP is $1 million, but this may be waived.
+Through its Managed Account Program (MAP), Beacon Pointe works with third-party investment managers to manage client assets.
+The investment managers are selected and continually reviewed by the Beacon Pointe Investment Committee.
+Client assets can be allocated to mutual funds, ETFs, REITs, or private funds, depending on their needs.

-Beacon Pointe’s investment focus is on risk control and diversification across asset classes and investment managers.
-The firm prefers active management, although passive management may be used for an asset class for which there is no active manager.
+Beacon Pointe’s investment philosophy is focused on risk control and diversification across asset classes and investment managers.
+The firm generally favors active management, although it will employ passive management where appropriate.

 13. NFP Retirement, Inc.

-NFP Retirement, Inc. has its home base in Aliso Viejo, CA, with offices in Canada, Europe, Puerto Rico, and across the US.
+NFP Retirement, Inc. is headquartered in Aliso Viejo, CA, with offices across the U.S., Canada, Europe, and Puerto Rico.

 45 1